 Enbridge Easement Expansion Plans

-Enbridge currently owns an 80 foot wide easement the length of Wisconsin in which it owns and operates four pipelines.
+Enbridge currently owns an 80 foot wide easement the length of Wisconsin and Illinois in which it owns and operates four pipelines.
 The easement was obtained by another pipeline company in 1968 and it runs primarily through private property.
 Many landowners are not aware of the rights the easement gives to Enbridge over their property.